guess-who-haiku/guess-who-haiku/README.md

 ## Game Screens
 ### Create a Haiku

+The landing page for our application is an invitation to generate a haiku, selecting up to three figures whose voices will be used to build the poem.
+Once the haiku is generated, the user has a few choices: if they are dissatisfied with the haiku, they can either regenerate a new haiku with the same figures they had selected, or begin the haiku generation process again from the beginning.
+If they want to use the haiku, they will be prompted to sign up or log in, and can then save the haiku and share it at a later date, or immediately challenge others friends on the application to solve the haiku.

 ![create-haiku](https://user-images.githubusercontent.com/55667998/75101645-69657900-5594-11ea-8269-371db8418ef3.gif)

 ### Solve a Haiku Challenge

+All of the haikus that a user has been challenged to will appear on their `My Challenges` page, categorized as either `solved` or `unsolved`.
+When a user clicks on an unsolved haiku and accepts the challenge to solve it, they will be prompted to choose the haiku authors from a semi-randomized list of six characters.
+Their progress will be timed, and the sooner they solve the challenge correctly after accepting it, the more points they will receive for that haiku.

 ![solve-haiku](https://user-images.githubusercontent.com/55667998/75101666-c2cda800-5594-11ea-8d7f-af3d0c952c1e.gif)

 ### View a Haiku

+Users can similarly view all of the haikus that they have created.
+Each haiku "card" will show if the haiku has been shared and who it has been shared with, as well as give the user the option to delete the haiku.
+The back of each haiku "card" shows who has solved the haiku most quickly, if anyone has solved it.

 ![haiku-view](https://user-images.githubusercontent.com/55667998/75101608-d0cef900-5593-11ea-91ef-b1084041926c.gif)

 ### Leaderboard

+The cross-application leaderboard shows the top ten users in two categories: highest scores from solving haikus, and most haikues made.
+If a logged-in user places on either board, their name will be highlighted in red.

 ![leaderboard](https://user-images.githubusercontent.com/55667998/75101705-8ea6b700-5595-11ea-862e-ffe3535cb5e2.PNG)